giyugg/variantphorg/osu!/tournaments/OST S2/osu!Supporternament S2.md

 ## Notes

 * [1] This forum is mostly made by [peppy's OWC 2023](https://raw.githubusercontent.com/ppy/osu-wiki/master/wiki/Tournaments/OWC/2023/en.md) and I just modified some bits here.
+Credits to ppy for everything!